-Sometimes Frama-C crashes or behaves abnormally, so users are invited to file an error report on the Frama-C Bugs Tracking System (BTS) located at http://bts.frama-c.com.
+If Frama-C crashes or behaves abnormally, you are invited to bug report via the Frama-C Bugs Tracking System (BTS) located at http://bts.frama-c.com.

+Opening a BTS account is required for such a task.

 Bug reports can be marked as public or private.
-Public bug reports can be read by anyone, and they may be indexed by search engines.
-Private bug reports are shown only to Frama-C developers.
-Note, however, that reporting any category of bug requires having created a BTS account.
+Public bug reports can be read by anyone and are indexed by search engines.
+Private bug reports are only shown to Frama-C developers.

-After selecting the adequate project, your browser displays the page shown Figure 9.1.
-This page has also a link to an advanced bugs reporting page that allows to write a more detailed report.
-The different fields of these forms shall be filled in English as precisely as possible, in order for the maintenance team to understand and track the problem down easily.
+Reporting a new issue open a webpage similar to the one shown Figure 9.1.
+This page has also a link to an advanced bugs reporting page that allows you to write a more detailed report.
+The different fields of these forms shall be filled in English1 as precisely as possible, in order for the maintenance team to understand and track the problem down easily.

-Below are some recommendations for this purpose:
+Below are some recommendations for this purpose2: